ktzevani/native-camera-vulkan/README.md

 *First*, one can configure **BUILD_FLAVOR** cmake variable in order to determine whether to build a simplified version of the application (*Simple Vulkan Context*) or the full (*Complex Vulkan Context*) version.

-*Second*, by tweaking on and off certain compilation flags one can select whether to include or not in the final binary, some of the following facilities:
+*Second*, by tweaking on and off certain compilation flags one can select whether to include or not in the final binary, some of the following:

-- **Debug symbols**
+- **Debug Symbols**
 - **Validation Layer**
 - **Logging Facility**
 - **Profiling Facility**